Recruiting Guidelines and Expectations for Students and Employers

 Internship & Job Postings in Handshake

-A job or internship posting in Handshake does not reflect the endorsement of the company or role by Duke University or the Duke University Career Center.
+A job or internship posting in Handshake does not reflect the endorsement of the organization or role by Duke University or the Duke University Career Center.
 It is the responsibility of students to perform due diligence in researching employers when applying for internships/jobs and to thoroughly research the facts and reputation of the organization to which they are applying.
 Students should be prudent and use common sense and caution when applying for or accepting any position.
-If you are ever concerned about the validity of an organization or a role please reach out to us at careeremployer@duke.edu.
+If you are ever concerned about the validity of an organization or a role, please reach out to us at careeremployer@duke.edu.

 Engaging with Employers